IceBucket420/I3E-Assgiment2/README.md

 ## Desired Settings

-- Graphics Quality: Adjust the graphics quality settings to optimize performance based on your PC's capabilities.
 - Audio Volume: Adjust the volume levels for sound effects and music to your preference.

 ## Limitations and Known Bugs

-- The game may experience occasional frame rate drops on lower-end PCs.
-Adjusting the graphics quality settings can help mitigate this issue.
 - In rare cases, certain audio effects may not play correctly.
 Restarting the game usually resolves this issue.
 - While we have taken great care to ensure a smooth gameplay experience, there may be minor collision detection issues or visual glitches in specific areas.
 We appreciate your understanding and encourage you to report any bugs you encounter.